Pruitt® Occlusion Catheters

 Pruitt Aortic Occlusion Catheter

-A transaneurysmal option for rapid control of bleeding with a malleable stylet that can be contoured for easier insertion, a central lumen for inflating the 50 cc balloon and an irrigation lumen with stopcock to prevent back-bleeding.
+A transaneurysmal option for rapid control of bleeding with a malleable stylet for insertion, a central lumen for inflating the 50 cc balloon and an irrigation lumen with stopcock to prevent back-bleeding.

 Pruitt Irrigation Occlusion Catheter